scottmckuen/qoord/README.md

 # qoord
-Tiny, rough-and-ready quantum circuit simulator for exploring quantum networking and computing.
+Tiny, rough-and-ready quantum circuit emulator for exploring quantum networking and computing.

 Should only require [Numpy](https://numpy.org) to get started.
 Tests in